jacobxperez/rams/.github/CONTRIBUTING.md

 the proposal template is a great way to suggest your respective solution.
 Please provide us with as much detail as possible because it is up to you to convince the project maintainers to approve your implementation.
 If your proposal is approved, we will assign it to you.

-## Pull Requests

-Before embarking on any significant pull request, ask first.
-Otherwise, you may end up spending a lot of time working on something that we might not want to merge into the project.
-When contributing to this project, ask yourself these questions:

-* Is it essential?
-* Will it add value?
-* Is this change necessary?

 ## Projects